-The City of West Chicago uses groundwater provided by eight wells drilled into two different geological formations.
-These formations consist of the Ironton-Galesville and Silurian-Devonian aquifers.
+The City of West Chicago uses groundwater provided by nine wells drilled into two different geological formations.
+These formations consist of the Ironton-Galesville and Silurian dolomite aquifers.
 An aquifer is a geological formation that contains water.
-The formations are comprised either of sand stone or dolomite.
+The formations are comprised either of sandstone or dolomite.

 The IEPA has performed an assessment of the City of West Chicago's source water.
 Based on information obtained in a Well Site Survey, published in March 1997 by the Illinois EPA, sixteen potential sources or possible problem sites were identified within the survey area of West Chicago's wells.

 Furthermore, information provided by the Leaking Underground Storage Tank and Remedial Project Management sections of the IEPA indicated several additional sites with ongoing remediation which may be of concern.
-The IEPA has determined that the source water obtained from West Chicago's Wells #3, #5, #9, and #10 (deep wells) are not susceptible to contamination.
-However, the source water obtained from Wells #6, #7, #8 and #11 (shallow wells) are susceptible to possible contamination as are all shallow wells.
+The IEPA has determined that the source water obtained from West Chicago's Wells #3, #5, #9, #10, and #12 (deep wells) are not susceptible to contamination.
+However, the source water obtained from Wells #6, #7, #8 and #11 (shallow wells) are susceptible to possible contamination.
 These shallow wells typically utilize water supplied by a sand and gravel aquifer, which by nature are unconfined and in close proximity to potential sources of contamination.
+The

-The City of West Chicago's source water is monitored and no contamination has been found.
+City of West Chicago's source water is monitored and no contamination has been found.

-Further information on our community

-water supply's source water assessment is available at the Water Treatment Plant, 1400 Hawthorne Lane, West Chicago, IL 60185 between the hours of 8:00 AM and 4:30 PM.
+Further information on our community water supply's source water assessment is available at the Water Treatment Plant, 1400 Hawthorne Lane.
+West Chicago, IL 60185 between the hours of 8:00 a.m. and 4:30 p.m.